A Local Singularity Analysis for the Ricci Flow and its Applications to Ricci Flows with Bounded Scalar Curvature: Introduction

 All of these results follow rather similarly to their Riemann scale versions.
 The main new result of Section \ref{sec.Ricci} instead is a localised version of the result that the Ricci curvature blows up at a singularity of the Ricci flow.
 In \cite{ses}, Sesum proved that if $(M,g(t))$ is a closed Ricci flow maximally defined on $[0,T)$, the Ricci curvature tensor $\Ric$ satisfies

-This was later extended by Ma-Cheng to Ricci flows with complete and bounded curvature time-slices.
+This was later extended by Ma-Cheng to complete and bounded curvature Ricci flows.
 In \cite{wan}, Wang strengthened this result, showing that, similar to \eqref{eq.typeIlower}, if $T$ is the singular time of a closed Ricci flow $(M,g(t))$, one has

 Here $\eta_1=\eta_1(n,\kappa)$ is a constant depending on the dimension of $M$ and the non-collapsing constant $\kappa$ of the flow.
-We generalise these results to the local setting, showing that any singular point is also a Ricci singular point -- the other direction is obviously true -- hence obtaining the following theorem. \begin{theorem}[Singular Points are Ricci Singular Points] Let $(M,g(t))$ be a Ricci flow on a manifold $M$ of dimension $n$, maximally defined on $[0,T)$, $T<+\infty$ and with complete and bounded curvature time slices.
+We generalise these results to the local setting, showing that any singular point is also a Ricci singular point -- the other direction is obviously true -- hence obtaining the following theorem. \begin{theorem}[Singular Points are Ricci Singular Points] Let $(M,g(t))$ be a complete Ricci flow on $[0,T)$, $T<\infty$, satisfying \eqref{eq.curvatureblowup} and \eqref{eq.bddcurv}.
 Suppose that the initial slice satisfies $\inj(M,g(0))>0$.
 Then $\Sigma=\Sigma^{\Ric}$. \end{theorem}

 We remark that this theorem is not a direct consequence of the local curvature bounds obtained in \cite{che}, \cite{wan}, and \cite{kot}.
 While their results bound \emph{the oscillations} of $\Rm$ (locally), we instead require a bound on the absolute value.
 Our proof relies both on the original ideas of Sesum \cite{ses} as well as on the characterisation of Ricci singular points in Theorem \ref{thm.singRicciscale}.
 A direct corollary of this result is the following.